Kedma board adds five new members, one new position after election

 As a United States citizen who is finally eligible to vote for president, I have felt responsible and inclined to watch all of the recent presidential (and vice presidential) debates.
-But every time I do, I shake my head in dismay at the conduct being displayed.
-It is not just the ...
+But every time I do, I shake my head in dismay at the conduct being ...

 By Nkongho Beteck